-Actions to be Taken in 2006: IIPA urges the Government of Laos to 1) implement the Agreement on Trade Relations by passage of a modern copyright statute; and 2) enact or issue regulations to impose licensing requirements upon optical disc manufacturing facilities and to provide a level of transparency and oversight into these groups that are producing pirate and other illegal materials in Laos.
+Actions to be Taken in 2007: IIPA urges the Government of Laos to 1) implement the Agreement on Trade Relations by passage of a modern copyright statute; and 2) enact or issue regulations to impose licensing requirements upon optical disc manufacturing facilities, and to provide a level of transparency and oversight into these groups that are producing pirate and other illegal materials in Laos.
+The government has indicated it wishes to enact laws to regulate equipment that can be used to illegally pirate, but denies that there is any optical disc production in the country.

 Laos has long appeared in the Special Mention section of the IIPA report because the country's location gives rise to concerns regarding the potential migration of optical disc plants from neighboring Southeast Asian countries where illegal overproduction and export is a significant problem.
 In 2004, press reported that there may be plants in Thailand near the borders of Laos and Burma, and in 2005, product sourced from Laos was seized by Thai authorities.
-Thus, unfortunately, in 2005, the fear of copyright owners has apparently become a reality.
-The motion picture industry reasonably estimates that the home video market is at or near a 100% piracy level.
+Thus, unfortunately, in 2005 and 2006, the fear of copyright owners has apparently become a reality.
+The motion picture industry estimates that the home video market is at or near a 100% piracy level.